lukechikkala/zactrack-Documentation/Audio/zt_Audio.md

 # Introduction

-TouchDesigner is a node-based software that allows for creating some interaction between several protocols.
+TouchDesigner is a node-based software that allows for creating some interaction between several protocols.<br>
 It is mainly used for visual interactions but in our case we are going to use it to get the XYZ data provided by zactrack over PSN to modify the PAN & Volume.

 # Software Versions
 ```